Mapimi Durango: A Treasure Trove of Natural Wonders

 At the same time, among the market ruins, you can still hear the shouts of the vendors offering the best guajolotes (turkeys), beans, and tomatoes.

-La Ojuela was next to the Santa Rita mine, and only the vestiges remain of its past prosperity for tourists to appreciate and let their imagination run wild.
+La Ojuela was next to the Santa Rita mine, and only the vestiges remain of its past prosperity for tourists to appreciate and let their imagination do the work.

 La Ojuela suspension bridge